qupath/qupath-docs/docs/reference/building.rst

 Install a Java Development Kit (JDK)
 ====================================

-QuPath requires OpenJDK 14 (or later).
+QuPath v0.2 requires OpenJDK 14.
-Typically, the latest stable JDK is used.
-There are a few places where you can find pre-built OpenJDK binaries - a popular source is AdoptOpenJDK_.
+There are a few places where you can find pre-built OpenJDK binaries -- a popular source is AdoptOpenJDK_.

 .. _AdoptOpenJDK: https://adoptopenjdk.net/